Recovery Exercises After a Hysterectomy

 To learn more about kegel exercises after a hysterectomy, see our free pelvic exercise DVD Kegel exercises after hysterectomy.

-General opinion varies widely as to the best time to commence Kegel exercises after hysterectomy, so always check with your gynaecologists’ preferences before starting.
+General opinion varies widely as to the best time to commence Kegel exercises after hysterectomy, so always check your gynaecologists’ preferences before starting.

 How Exercise Promotes Hysterectomy Recovery